bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Aside, nav, ul, li, ul, li - the 1st li is menulink." />
 </p>

-Then the navigation is an unordered list with list items, but notice this list item is entirely enclosed in the parent list item.
+<p>Then the navigation is an unordered list with list items, but notice
+this list item is entirely enclosed in the parent list item.
 This is important to get right, and a lot of web developers get it wrong.
 The only items you&apos;re allowed to have is children of the ordered or unordered lists of list items.
-This unordered list needs to be entirely enclosed in this parent list item.
+This unordered list needs to be entirely enclosed in this parent list item.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 60. sample, navigation link (39) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">